Köpenick: History

+In 1686, a commune of French Huguenots was founded.

 In 1906, Wilhelm Voigt, a shoemaker and drifter, masqueraded as a Prussian officer and commandeered a squad of soldiers to follow him to Cöpenick to take control of the town hall.
 Carl Zuckmayer perpetuated the incident in his play The Captain of Cöpenick, on which several film and television adaptations have been based.

 By 1907, Cöpenick was the largest town in the county of Teltow.
 Under the terms of the Greater Berlin Act of 1920, Cöpenick was incorporated as the 16th, and with an area of 128 km2 the largest, borough of Berlin.
 Apart from the former town of Cöpenick proper, the borough included the parishes of Oberschöneweide, Grünau, Schmöckwitz, Müggelheim, Rahnsdorf and Friedrichshagen.
 In 1931, the borough's spelling was officially amended from Cöpenick to nowadays' Köpenick.

 In the months that followed the Nazi's rise to power, SA storm troops abducted and brutally tortured residents they considered political adversaries.
 In June 1933 the terror culminated in the Week of Blood, that left at least 24 Nazi opponents across the political spectrum dead and many more maimed.
 One of the sites at which the atrocities took place, the prison annex to the district court at Mandrellaplatz, has been turned into a museum.
+During World War II, Köpenick was the location of a subcamp of the Sachsenhausen concentration camp, mostly for Polish women, but also Czechoslovak, French, Greek, Belgian and Soviet, including of Romani descent.

 During the Cold War, Köpenick was part of the Soviet sector and thus East Berlin.

 As a result of the 2001 administrative reform, the Berlin borough of Köpenick was merged with that of Treptow to create the current borough of Treptow-Köpenick.

 Until it was decommissioned in 2002, a large radio facility for MW and FM was located near the Uhlenhorst neighbourhood, including a 248 m self-radiating radio mast, which was insulated against earth.
 Following decommissioning, the FM services of this facility were moved to the Fernsehturm at Alexanderplatz and the AM transmitters were moved to a new aerial mast at Zehlendorf bei Oranienburg.